 Loudness logs that have been manually or automatically saved can be deleted manually using the Delete and Delete all buttons.
 When continuously logging program loudness, the Auto Delete function can be used to delete log files older than 1 to 10 days.
 To narrow down the search when looking for existing log files, enable the Filter check box and then enter file name text in the Filter text box.

 GPIO Loudness Control

 The loudness meters can be controlled by way of the GPIO interface using pins 0 and 1 or pins 2 and 3.
-The control mechanism functions as follows:
+The control mechanism uses two GPI pins that function as follows: